SHINE-six/kitahack_2024-Watts_Up_Wizards-GreenPeak/README.md

 This orchestrated technology architecture aims to create a seamless and intelligent HEMS, ensuring optimal user experiences, efficient IoT device management, and continuous improvement through data-driven insights.

 ## Nature of this Project
+Copyright © [2024], [Watt's up Wizards]

+All rights reserved.

+Project Title: [GreenPeak]
+Hackathon: KitaHack 2024
+Team Members: Teh Chen Ming, Foo Yau Yit (Desmond), Chooi Yao Feng, Ooi Xin Ru
+Institution: Asia Pacific University of Technology & Innovation (APU)

+Nature of Use:
-This is a project submission repository for the KitaHack 2024 Hackathon.
-This project is not intended for commercial use.
-Our team members consist of students from the Asia Pacific University of Technology & Innovation (APU), Teh Chen Ming, (Desmond)Foo Yau Yit, Chooi Yao Feng, and Ooi Xin Ru
+This project is a submission for the KitaHack 2024 Hackathon, and it is intended solely for educational and competition purposes.
+The team members, as listed above, are students from the Asia Pacific University of Technology & Innovation (APU).

+Restrictions on Use:
+This work is not intended for commercial use.
+Unauthorized commercial reproduction, distribution, performance, or display of this material is strictly prohibited.
+The contents of this project may not be copied, modified, distributed, or used in any manner for commercial purposes without the express written consent of the copyright holders.

+For Educational and Competition Use Only:
+The contents of this project are made available for the purposes of education, learning, academic evaluation, and participation in the KitaHack 2024 Hackathon.
+Any use beyond these purposes, especially commercial exploitation, is not permitted.